The World Of Dinosaur Roar! is Perfect For Farmer Palmer’s Pre-Schoolers, Arriving 2021

 The pieces of the jigsaw just fitted together.

-The World of Dinosaur Roar! is created by Peter Curtis based on Dinosaur Roar! by Paul Stickland and Henrietta Stickland in association with the Natural History Museum which is a fabulous educational opportunity and fits well with our Mission Statement and brand values to deliver quality.
+The World of Dinosaur Roar! is created by Peter Curtis based on Dinosaur Roar! by Paul & Henrietta Stickland in association with the Natural History Museum which is a fabulous educational opportunity and fits well with our mission statement and brand values to deliver quality.

-Farmer Palmer’s location, in Dorset, is near the Purbecks and popular Jurassic coast.
-Our gut instincts told us this was going to be exciting.
+Farmer Palmer’s location, in Dorset, is near the Purbecks and popular Jurassic Coast.

 Dinosaurs and Growing Up

 Devotion to dinosaurs often starts when children turn 4.
 It could be the topic they covered in pre-school, or a favourite book read by grandparents or found in the library.
 The picture of strange creatures roaming our world, the names and the different periods of history.
-The thing is children’s brains soak up information and there is so much to learn about dinosaurs.
+The thing is children’s brains soak up.

 If you spare a moment to think back, kids love dinosaurs.
 OK maybe you weren’t as obsessed as the kid next door but once the obsession bites, there is no going back.
 So how many names can you remember?